Vyral/greg-mcdaniel/_posts/2019-03-28-zach-beachs-real-estate-investing-success-story.md

 I’ve even experienced the power of this system firsthand: On my show, Beers and Calls, I decided to give Zach’s script a shot with callers who didn’t know me from Adam and, remarkably, many who called in took interest in learning more about his system.

-To learn more about the ins and outs of Zach and his family’s system and the scripts they use, you can visit [SRECRadioBook.com](http://hugewhy-045226.pages.infusionsoft.net/?cookieUUID=fa3a943a-9c28-42c7-a370-a12dcb6eb84a){: target="_blank"} and pick up a copy of “Real Estate On Your Terms: Create Continuous Cash Flow Now, Without Using Your Cash Or Credit”, written by Zach’s father-in-law, Chris Prefontaine.
-You can also reach out to Zach to learn more directly from him as well.
+To learn more about the ins and outs of Zach and his family’s system and the scripts they use, you can visit [SRECRadioBook.com](http://hugewhy-045226.pages.infusionsoft.net/?cookieUUID=fa3a943a-9c28-42c7-a370-a12dcb6eb84a){: target="_blank"} and pick up a copy of “Real Estate On Your Terms: Create Continuous Cash Flow Now, Without Using Your Cash Or Credit,” written by Zach’s father-in-law, Chris Prefontaine.
+You can also reach out to Zach at [support@smartrealestatecoach.com](mailto:support@smartrealestatecoach.com) to learn more directly from him as well.

-As always, if you have any questions for me related to real estate, please call me at (925) 838-4300 or you can email me at [TEAM@McDanielCallahan.com](mailto:TEAM@McDanielCallahan.com).
+As always, if you have any questions for me related to real estate, please call me at (925) 838-4300 or email me at [TEAM@McDanielCallahan.com](mailto:TEAM@McDanielCallahan.com).
 I’ll see you in the next video!